Samad-sama/Tic-Tac-Toe-PDF-Game/README.md

 # Interactive Tic-Tac-Toe PDF Game

 ## Description
 This project generates an interactive Tic-Tac-Toe game as a PDF file.
-The game features a clean interface with clickable buttons and automatic game state management, all playable directly within Adobe Acrobat Reader.
+The game features a clean interface with clickable buttons and automatic game state management.

 ## Features
 - Interactive 3x3 game board